mcopstein/ScientificComputingNewApproach/README.md

-# Scientific Computing: a New Approach
+# Scientific Computing: A New Approach
 This is a  book on Scientific Computing  written collaboratively by myself and a group of 23 students.